 Remove the potatoes from the oven, and let them sit for a minute or two.
 Make a slit on the top lengthwise from one end to another.
 Squeeze the potato on each end and it will open up (watch out for the hot steam rising).

-You can fluff the insides with a fork if you like, and then it is ready to serve topped with whatever you like, from a pat of butter and salt to ….the sky’s the limit!
+You can fluff the insides with a fork if you like, and then it is ready to serve topped with whatever you like.
 A traditional loaded baked potato will have a bit of butter, some sour cream, a sprinkle of chives or sliced scallions (green onions), and some crumbled cooked bacon.

 Baked potatoes have about 150 calories for a medium sized potato (without any toppings, of course), and 5 grams of fiber (with the skin).
 They are a good source of vitamins B6 and C, and potassium.
 And they have no fat (yes, again, without any toppings!).